objektwerks/objektwerks/README.md

 >[Recipes](https://github.com/objektwerks/recipes)

 >**Note:** Github routinely fails to count commits.
 Consequently my commit numbers ***are not accurate!***
-Hashimoto, of HashiCorp fame, is correct in stating - ***Github is no longer a place for serious work***.
+Hashimoto, of HashiCorp fame, was correct in stating - ***Github is no longer a place for serious work***.

 <!--- https://github.com/anuraghazra/github-readme-stats --->